-Are you looking for a do everything ultralight backpack?
-The Gossamer Gear Gorilla 40 Backpack fit’s the bill.
+The Gossamer Gear Gorilla 40 Backpack is a do everything ultralight backpack.
 What’s most surprising about this backpack is just how much stuff the 40L capacity can actually hold.

 I tested the Gossamer Gear Gorilla 40 Backpack while ski touring and backpacking over the past few months in the Tetons.
-Weighting in at 30.59 oz / 867 g (1.91 lb) the weight or lack there of is very minimal when compared to other ski specific backpacks.
+Weighing in at 30.59 oz / 867 g (1.91 lb) the weight or lack thereof is very minimal when compared to other ski specific backpacks.
 And the same can be said for similar sized backpacking packs.

 This is the sort of backpack you can easily lift with your pinky finger.
 Even with gear inside.